 Buyer power is not only exercised by daily consumers too.
 Retailers also exercise bargaining power of buyer over suppliers and this power depends on retailer buyers and suppliers relationship.
 Here comes in play concepts such as standard “market price” or “market framework”.

 But Wait, When is Bargaining Power of Buyers High?

 So here are several scenarios:

-- Bargaining power is high when buyers are few in number hence the seller will have to ensure that their products will sell with the few numbers of people within their target market.
+- It is high when buyers are few in number hence the seller will have to ensure that their products will sell with the few numbers of people within their target market.

-- Buyer power is also high when a particular buyer comprises a large percentage of profit.
+- Buyer power of buyers is also high when a particular buyer comprises a large percentage of profit.

 - The presence of increased competition also relatively increases the bargaining power of buyers since there are other options to explore from.

 - Access of buyers to information such as production cost can enable buyers to bargain for lower prices.